8bitjelly/8bitJelly-Wikipedia/content/Coding Standards/Best Practices/Avoid/Public Variables.md

 ---

-> Never use public fields just for Inspector access.
+> ⚠️ Never use public fields just for Inspector access.

-> Use [SerializeField] private for all fields that need to be tweaked in the Editor.
+> ⚠️ Use [SerializeField] private for all fields that need to be tweaked in the Editor.

-> Use public only for API methods or read-only properties, not raw data.